dettonijr/formal-validation/README.md

 # formal-validation
-Personal test using automated provers for formal validation of stuff
+Personal repository with tests using automated provers for formal validation of stuff